jaclu/tmux-menus/README.md

 log_it "foo is now [$foo]"
 ```

-If you are triggering a menu from the command line, you can use direct echo, but then you need to remove them before deploying, since tmux will see any script output as an potential error and display it in a scroll back buffer.
+If you are triggering a menu from the command line, you can use direct echo, but then you need to remove them before deploying, since tmux will see any script output as an potential error and display it in a scroll back buffer.<br>In most cases a more practical way to achieve the same result would be to set
+`log_file='/dev/stdout'`

 When done, deploy by copy/commit your changes to the default location, this will be used from now on.